 At Mount Sinai, we use a variety of treatments, depending on your diagnosis and any underlying conditions.
 The most common approaches are the following:

 - Acupuncture: This approach involves insertion of thin needles into specific points (meridians) to enhance the flow of energy (chi) into the back.
-This approach helps relieve chronic low back pain
+This approach helps relieve chronic low back pain.

 - Medications: Pain-relievers, nonsteroidal anti-inflammatory drugs, anticonvulsants, antidepressants, and counter-irritants can all help.
-We rarely if ever use opioids
+We rarely if ever use opioids.

 - Physical therapy: These techniques are very useful for arthritis and back strengthening, allowing your body to adapt to your condition, relieve pain and keep it from coming back.
 In combination with our other treatments, a well-developed physical therapy regimen can allow you to effectively participate in getting better.
-A physical therapist can teach you stretches and exercises to strengthen your core muscles, reduce pain, and increase your range of motion
+A physical therapist can teach you stretches and exercises to strengthen your core muscles, reduce pain, and increase your range of motion.

 - Radiofrequency Ablation: This is a targeted approach that allows us to quickly diagnosis specific arthritic pain generators in your back.
-After diagnosis, we can treat those generators with carefully applied heated needles, often providing pain relief from back arthritis for up to a year
+After diagnosis, we can treat those generators with carefully applied heated needles, often providing pain relief from back arthritis for up to a year.

 - Spinal Cord Stimulation: This technique can treat the type of pain that nothing else has worked for.
-Spinal cord stimulation is for patients have severe back pain that has not responded to any other treatment approach and may have had multiple unsuccessful surgeries.
+Spinal cord stimulation is for patients who have severe back pain that has not responded to any other treatment approach and may have had multiple unsuccessful surgeries.

 - Targeted Anti-Inflammatory Injections: These can target the specific nerve in your back that is causing your pain.
 They treat a wide range of back pain, are often very successful and can take away your pain quickly.
 Often, these injections let you return to your normal life and avoid surgery.